The Guardian Weekly

-The Guardian Weekly is currently edited by Graham Snowdon, while Will Dean is on a long-term secondment to the Guardian's Saturday magazine.
+The Guardian Weekly is currently edited by Graham Snowdon.

 History

 Early years

 The first edition of the Manchester Guardian Weekly was printed on 4 July 1919, a week after the signing of the Treaty of Versailles.
 The Manchester Guardian viewed itself as a leading liberal voice and wanted to extend its reach, particularly in the United States, in the changing political climate after the First World War.
 The Weekly had the stated aim of "presenting what is best and most interesting in the Manchester Guardian, what is most distinctive and independent of time, in a compact weekly form".
 The initial reception was good.
-Before long the Manchester Guardian could boast "there is scarcely a corner of the civilised world to which it is not being posted regularly", although it is worth noting that the newspaper was banned in Germany by Hitler for a time.
+Before long the Manchester Guardian could boast "there is scarcely a corner of the civilised world to which it is not being posted regularly", although the newspaper was banned in Nazi Germany for a time.

 Evolution and editorship 1969-2007

 For a large part of its early life the newspaper was a half-broadsheet format.
 Initially the notion of ‘the best of the Guardian’ meant a weighty opinion piece for the front page.
 It evolved, under the editorship of John Perkin, in 1969, to include the use of pictures on the front page.